Provide secure, accurate, and delightful access to Sourcegraph for both external and internal customers.

 Each sprint is followed by a short sprint review meeting on Google Meet.
 During this meeting, we review the state of sprint goals, demo the features we delivered and discuss topics related to the sprint’s scope.
 We also review the state of our retrospective actions items.
 This is an open meeting.
 Our stakeholders and members of other teams at Sourcegraph are always welcome to attend.
 Each review has a designated facilitator, usually an engineer from the IAM team, responsible for filling in the agenda and facilitating the meeting.

 The team is doing retrospectives on a biweekly basis at the end of each sprint.
-We are using Retrium and changing the format of the retrospective from time to time, experimenting with different techniques available within Retrium tool.
+We are using Google Docs to capture feedback and action items.

 The action items from the retrospective are migrated to GitHub and usually have an owner assigned responsible for leading the action to its completion.
 The retrospective actions GitHub issues that require engineering effort are going through team’s regular grooming process and later are part of a sprint scope.